aridder/nb-hardhat-boilerplate/README.md

 The tests are with these configuration makes "a copy" of the external blockchain from the RPC_URL provided.
 These lets you play with the current state in your tests.

 Create a `.env.local` file from the `.env.example`.
-You need a RPC-url with basic authentication and address for NOK(CBToken) contract and your own token.
-Those are used in the tests
+You need these to run the tests
+- `RPC_URL`: Url to the RPC with basic authentication
+- `NOK_ADDRESS`: address to the NOK(CBToken) contract
+- `ME_ADDRESS`: Your address or anyone else. (user to fetch balanceOf of the address)
+- `WHALE_ADDRESS`: Address of someone you categorize as a "Whale" in the NOK contract.
+Used to transfer NOK to you if you want more 💰

 `./contracts` contains CBContract.sol which is the actual contract for NOK token.